carnage999-max/task-mgt-api/README.md

 # Task Management API

-A simple yet robust Task Management API built with Django REST Framework and Celery, designed to handle user tasks with features such as scheduling, deadline notifications via email, and timezone-aware deadlines.
+A simple yet robust Task Management API built with Django REST Framework and Celery, designed to handle user tasks with features such as scheduling, deadline notifications via email and Telegram, and timezone-aware deadlines.

 ---